lnferris/ocean_data_tools/paper/paper.md

 data sources into uniform structs, call general functions on these structs, perform custom calculations, and make graphics.

-![Figure 1.
-Building a virtual cruise from the Operational Mercator global ocean analysis and forecast system at 1/12 degree with 3D bathymetry [@Smith:1997].
+![Building a virtual cruise from the Operational Mercator global ocean analysis and forecast system at 1/12 degree with 3D bathymetry [@Smith:1997].
 Showing (a) a 3D velocity plot created using ``model_domain_plot``, (b) virtual cruise selection using ``transect_select``, and ``model_build_profiles``,